EuroProofNet/europroofnet.github.io/_pages/grants.md

-In publications partly elaborated thanks to the STSM, you have to acknowledge EuroProofNet and COST as follows: "This publication is based upon work from COST Action EuroProofNet, supported by COST (European Cooperation in Science and Technology)".
+In publications partly elaborated thanks to the STSM, you have to acknowledge EuroProofNet and COST as follows: "This publication is based upon work from COST Action EuroProofNet, supported by COST (European Cooperation in Science and Technology, www.cost.eu)".

 **More questions?**